 We strongly urge all researchers to contact Blair-Caldwell to discuss their research needs prior to scheduling an appointment and visiting, so that we can ensure space, staffing and collection availability.
 Contact Blair-Caldwell at email@example.com or 720-865-2401 to inquire about our services, make a request or schedule an appointment.
 Please be as specific as possible about your research topic and/or the collection you expect to use.
 When you contact us, please state your request concisely – include names, dates, places, and specific documents or collections.
 Learn about the Archives collections online before contacting the Archives to schedule an appointment.

-- Folders and notebooks may not be taken into the Reading Room.
+- Folders and notebooks may not be taken into the Research Room.
 Pencils and paper for note-taking are provided.

 - Consult with the reference archivist if you find fragile, torn or damaged documents in a manuscript collection.

 - Photocopying fees for manuscripts and fragile materials is $.25 per page.
 Copies will be made by library staff.
 Photocopying of secondary sources is self-serve using the copier on the First Floor at $.10 per page.

 - Personal scanners are not allowed.
 The Library staff can provide information on how to obtain scans.
 Laptops and cameras are allowed in the Research Room.

 - Researchers using personal cameras or smart phone cameras must obtain permission from library staff before taking any photographs.

 - Inform the Second Floor Library staff if you need to leave the Research Room for any reason.

 - Pay the Library staff for your photocopies, receipts will be provided.
 Library staff accepts cash, checks and credit cards.